|Carol Singing||Singing schedule/report|

 After seventeen years of serving the community, it is with great sadness and regret to say that we are no longer able to continue trading, and provide a vital service to the local community.
 Our grateful thanks to our loyal Customers, dedicated Staff, committed Trustees and amazing Volunteers for their valuable support given over the years enabling the local community to benefit from their generosity.

-Christian Aid week begins on Sunday 10th May.
+Christian Aid week began on Sunday 10th May.
 Usually on Sunday the bright red Christian Aid envelopes would be landing on the pews of churches in Glenrothes and a band of volunteers would be shaking cans in the Kingdom Centre on the Saturday to raise more money for Christian Aid.
 Alas covoid 19 has put a stop to that and yet has made the need for funds much more desperate.
 The focus of this year’s appeal is to bring clean water to communities affected by drought and water is now even more essential because of this virus.
 Think how much extra each one of us is using for hand washing!

 Please donate generously on line if possible.
 Click here ⇒